brillout/handli/readme.md

 and periodically retries the request.
 The `handli` function "hangs"
 until the server returns a `2xx`.
-(That is the promise returned by `handli` hangs: it doesn't resolve nor reject.)
+(That is, the promise returned by `handli` hangs: it doesn't resolve nor reject.)

 The `handli` function resolves only once it gets a `2xx`.